dovecot/documentation/source/admin_manual/list_of_events.rst

    :field metacache_status:
      Status of the refresh operation:
-       * refresh_changed: Bundles were listed in storage.
+       * refreshed_changed: Bundles were listed in storage.
 New bundles were found and downloaded.
+This is used also when an existing mailbox is first downloaded to metacache.
-       * refresh_unchanged: Bundles were listed in storage, but no new changes were found.
+       * refreshed_unchanged: Bundles were listed in storage, but no new changes were found.
        * kept: Local metacache was used without any storage operations.
        * created: A new user or mailbox is being created.